gkjohnson/urdf-loaders/javascript/README.md

   const manager = new THREE.LoadingManager();
   const loader = new URDFLoader(manager);
   loader.load(
-    '.../package/dir/',           // URDF's package:// directory
-    'T12/urdf/T12.URDF',          // The path to the URDF in the package robot => { },                 // The robot is loaded!
+    '.../package/dir/',           // The equivelant of a (list of) ROS package(s):// directory 'T12/urdf/T12.URDF',          // The path to the URDF within the package OR absolute robot => { },                 // The robot is loaded!
     (path, ext, done) => { },     // Callback for each mesh for custom mesh processing and loading code );